• Mental Health

 Cerebral is an online mental health treatment platform and, like Minded, serves adults over age 18.
 Unlike Minded, Cerebral is available in all 50 states and offers both therapy and medication management.
 Cerebral also offers a wider variety of mental health treatments, including ADHD and PTSD.

 Cerebral is a subscription-based service, which means you pay a monthly fee when you sign up.
-It costs between $99 and $349 per month.
+It costs between $95 – $365 monthly.
+If Cerebral is in-network with your insurance company, the plans will cost ~$30 monthly.
 Minded was also previously a subscription-based service, but recently transitioned to charging a flat fee for each appointment.
-The cost of psychiatry with Cerebral is $99 per month and includes a phone or video session with your provider, unlimited messaging with a care manager, and medication delivery.

 Overall, Cerebral is a better option for anyone seeking therapy and medication together.
 It is also a good option for those experiencing mental health conditions other than anxiety and depression or living in areas not served by Minded.